 He is severely injured in the on-the-job accident and suffers a broken back with paralysis.
 When he first files a workers’ compensation claim, he is covered for his medical bills and lost wages.
 Surgeons try to repair damage to his spine.
 At this point, employee is suffering from a total disability under Executive Office of Massachusetts Labor and Workforce Development (EOMLWD) guidelines.

-Employee is given a total disability rating, because he cannot work in any capacity for any employer.
+The employee is given a total disability rating because he cannot work in any capacity for any employer.

 A permanent total disability rating in Massachusetts is one whereby the injured worker will never be able to return to work.
 In our example, if surgeon were unable to repair worker’s spine damage, the doctor may say patient has reached maximum medical improvement (MMI).
 MMI means everything feasible to repair worker’s spine has been done, and no other medical treatment will be beneficial.What are total disability benefits?

 According to EOMLWD regulations, you are entitled to two-thirds of your average weekly wage, or a minimum of 20 percent of the state average weekly wage (SAWW), based upon the year prior to your debilitating injury or illness.Is there a cost-of-living adjustment (COLA) for recipients of workers’ compensation?